tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 # Steps to deploy a new instance

+## Check capacity before deploying a new instance

+Check the capacity of the shared infrastructure resources before deploying a new instance.

+- Is the SQL elastic pool at capacity?
+- Is the App Service Plan at capacity?

 ## Configure environment

 Create a new environment in the API GitHub repositories at: